eugenio-guarino/aria-minecraft-server-iac/windows_instructions.md

      - Select install client and proceed with the installation.

 3. **Install mods**
-   - Launch the Minecraft Java Edition Launcher.
+   - Launch the Minecraft Java Edition using the Official Launcher.
-   - Select the Minecraft Forge profile that now appears in the launcher.
+   - Select the Minecraft Forge profile, which can be found in the launcher if you followed step 2 correctly.
-   - Open the profile's mods location.
+   - Open the profile's mods location from the options of the Offical launcher.
    - Download the mods archive from [here](https://storage.googleapis.com/aria-minecraft-server/mods.zip).
-Empty the archive content in the mods directory of your minecraft forge installation.
+   - Empty the archive's content in the mods directory of your forge installation.
    - Press Play.
 This will install the mods.

-4. **Download server client to turn the server on demand**
+4. **Turn On the server**
    - Download the client from [here](https://storage.googleapis.com/aria-minecraft-server/aria-client.exe).
    - Ignore the warning messages, download the application and run it.
    - Insert the secret code which you can find pinned in the Telegram group.